novix-sa/Pyplan/docs/User Guide/Introduction.md

 # User Guide

 The following sections covers basic functionalities and features of Pyplan.
-Pyplan is always evolving so that it is probable you find minor differences between this document and the last Pyplan version running online.
+Pyplan is always evolving so that it is probable you will find minor differences between this document and the last Pyplan version running online.
-The user guide has been structured as the
+The user guide has been structured in the following sections:
 ## Pyplan App Homepage
-Describes what you see after login
+Where it is described the application sections Describes what you see after login

 ## File Manager
 In this section you will be working with files related to your models